 Flax Farm ground linseed comes in two varieties, cold and bronze (or brown).
 You can get all the goodness and benefits of ground linseed in our delicious range of ready-to-eat products.
-Use this page as guide to help you choose which is best for you .
+Use this page as a guide to help you choose which is best for you.

 Ground linseed (flaxseed) comes in two varieties: bronze and gold.
-It is just the way they grow, like some tomatoes are red and others yellow.
+It is just the way they grow like some tomatoes are red and others yellow.
 Nutritionally they are identical.
-Linseed are not different colours due to they are not roasted, toasted or processed.
+Linseed is not different colours due to they are not roasted, toasted or processed.

 Which is best gold or bronze linseed?

 Darker bronze linseed is a little nuttier tasting, some people prefer this variety for porridge, muesli and baking.
 Light or gold linseed has a more delicate flavour, this makes it very versatile for adding into other foods and drinks.
 Gold linseed makes food taste a bit richer but hardly changes the flavour or colour of food so is often a good choice for children.
 It is also slightly finer and works better in drinks.